bwbwbwbw/ingress-exporter/README.md

                      (You may need this when using --export or --trace) --detectmunge false  Don't detect munge data --detectplayer false Don't detect player info
---cookie COOKIE      Use the specific cookie instead of cookies in config.coffee
+--cookie COOKIE      The cookie to use (overwrite config.coffee)
 ```

 Requesting portals (`--portals`):